bus

 Tsugaru Strait Winter Scenery Song Monument

-A monument commemorating this song has been erected at Tappizaki (a similar monument has also been erected in Aomori City).
+A monument to this song has been erected at Cape Tappi (a similar one is also located in Aomori City).

-It truly gives you a sense of having traveled to the very edge of Honshu.
+can really feel the sense of having come to the very edge of Honshu.

-Located near the upper entrance to the Stairway National Highway, the most convenient access is from Tappizaki Lighthouse, the terminus of the regular Wantaku service.
+It is located near the upper entrance of the staircase national highway, so the most convenient access is from the Cape Tappi Lighthouse, the final stop of the regular Wan-Taku taxi service.

 Tsugaru Strait Winter Scenery Song Monument<Information>